Did you know that only 10% of Grand Canyon visitors see the North Rim?

-I dreamed of taking my family to the Grand Canyon because of memories I made there in my early teens – the age my daughter is now.
-My dad loaded our family of six, four cousins and both my grandmothers into our big van one summer and we traveled from Cedar City, Utah to the the North Rim of Grand Canyon National Park in Arizona.
+When I was about 14 years old, my dad loaded our family of six, four cousins and both my grandmothers into our big van one summer and we traveled from Cedar City, Utah to the the North Rim of Grand Canyon National Park in Arizona.

-We crowded into one or two of the cabins near the Grand Canyon Lodge and hiked along the rim during the day.
-After dinner, A few of us older kids played cards in the big living room of the lodge all evening.
-The room had a huge window overlooking the Grand Canyon and – I’m not certain that this is actually true – I remember that we had it all to ourselves for hours.
+We crowded into cabins at the Grand Canyon Lodge.
+At night, we played cards in the big living room of the lodge all evening.
+The room had a huge window overlooking the Grand Canyon and we practically had it all to ourselves.

 Fun things to do